vic3jo/my_portfolio/README.md

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
+* Configuration:
-	You have to set the following environment variables:
+	** You have to set the following environment variables:
 		- SECRET_KEY
 		- ALLOWED_HOSTS
 		- DEBUG